GSFS Orientation 2021

 The School of Foreign Service offers a variety of graduate certificates that allow students to focus on a particular region or topic throughout their studies.
-These certificates are offered by departments and centers across the SFS and have applications or interest forms for students to complete.
+These certificates are offered by departments and centers across SFS and have applications or interest forms for students to complete.
 The certificates have their own course requirements, which must be completed in conjunction with, not in addition to, your program’s degree requirements.
+(Put otherwise, certificates determine which electives you choose but do not allow you to take additional courses.)
 Students work with the academic advising staff in both their degree program and the department offering the certificate to map out their course plans.
 This approach helps students understand how to accommodate the requirements of a certificate program within their GSFS degree.

 As noted above, you will have the opportunity to meet academic staff from each of the graduate certificates offered at SFS.
-Please know that these are Q&A sessions, not full information sessions.
-Interested students should come to the session already knowing the basic details about the certificate.
-You can see an overview of the certificate options here and learn more about each certificate on that department’s website.
+Before going to the information sessions, we encourage you to review the certificate options and learn more about each certificate on that department’s website.

-In addition to the formal orientation activities that will prepare you to succeed academically, we’re offering the opportunity for you to socialize with students across all eight graduate programs who share your interests.
-We invite you to participate in one or more of the virtual mixers below.
+In addition to the formal orientation activities that will prepare you to succeed academically, we are offering the opportunity for you to socialize with students across all eight graduate programs who share your interests.
+We invite you to participate in one or more of the mixers below.

 These mixers will not have formal presentations and are intended for you to chat informally and make connections across SFS.
 Participation is completely optional, and you can join as many or as few as you’d like.

 Please RSVP for mixers by August 15 unless noted otherwise.
 Some RSVP forms will ask you to indicate your preference for a virtual or in-person mixer, as well as your preferred time/date.
 The host will follow up with all registered attendees to confirm the time and location.